-The Board and Commissioner's Office should strive to help institutions offer ready, free access to nutritious food that accommodates students' dietary needs and accounts for the cultural context of the institution's unique student body:
+Many data note that basic needs must be met before individuals can thrive in other areas.
+Based on the data collected in this report, more students thrive when institutions offer ready, free access to nutritious food that accommodates students' dietary needs and accounts for the cultural context of the institution's unique student body.